garris/BackstopJS/README.md

-selectorExpansion        // See Targeting elements in the next section for more info... misMatchThreshold        // Percentage of different pixels allowed to pass test requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure.
+selectorExpansion        // See Targeting elements in the next section for more info... misMatchThreshold        // Percentage of different pixels allowed to pass test requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure. viewports                // An array of screen size objects your DOM will be tested against.
+This configuration will override the viewports property assigned at the config root.
 ```